What's New in the World of Antibiotic Stewardship? Part One

-Dr. Eddie Stenehjem, Intermountain Healthcare’s Medical Director of Antimicrobial Stewardship, will join NCQA to describe how his plan monitors antibiotic utilization and how it can support antibiotic stewardship efforts.
+Dr. Eddie Stenehjem, Senior Medical Director of Medical Specialties and past Medical Director of Antimicrobial Stewardship at Intermountain Healthcare, will join NCQA to describe Intermountain’s ambulatory antibiotic stewardship platform and how Intermountain monitors antibiotic utilization to support antibiotic stewardship efforts.

 The purpose of this session is to provide an overview of the new HEDIS antibiotic measure and highlight its use in the field.
 Participants will be able to ask questions of researchers to learn directly from them about their work.

 What You Will Learn